ZenkieBear/react-learning/33.redux/README.md

+> Redux takes troubles more than it resolves!
+>
+> If your application is complex and maintenanced with multiple people, don't use it!
+>
+> Use hooks, construct with useContext.
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.